AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/google-pubsub.md

 ## Connect your [!DNL PubSub] account

-In the [Platform UI](https://platform.adobe.com), select **[!UICONTROL Sources]** from the left navigation bar to access the [!UICONTROL Sources] workspace.
-The [!UICONTROL Catalog] screen displays a variety of sources for which you can create an account with.
+In the Platform UI, select **[!UICONTROL Sources]** from the left navigation bar to access the [!UICONTROL Sources] workspace.
+The [!UICONTROL Catalog] screen displays a variety of sources with which you can create an account..

 You can select the appropriate category from the catalog on the left-hand side of your screen.
-Alternatively, you can find the specific source you wish to work with using the search bar.
+Alternatively, you can find the specific source you wish to work with using the search option.

 Under the [!UICONTROL Cloud storage] category, select **[!UICONTROL Google PubSub]**, and then select **[!UICONTROL Add data]**.